-International trade supports EU food and drink manufacturing jobs, businesses of all sizes (small, medium-sized and large), and linked upstream / downstream activities across supply chains.
+Trade supports EU food and drink manufacturing jobs, businesses of all sizes (small, medium-sized and large), and many linked upstream / downstream activities across supply chains.

 For more detailed information, click here for FoodDrinkEurope’s annual Data & Trends publication.

-As the representative body of the EU food and drink industry, we closely monitor the international trade and regulatory environment, and advocate for policies that seek to improve the industry’s international competitiveness and market access conditions for EU food and drink products on both traditional markets and emerging markets.
+As the representative body of the EU food and drink industry, we closely monitor the international trade and regulatory environment, and advocate for policies that seek to improve the industry’s international competitiveness and improve the market access conditions on both traditional markets and emerging markets.

 Policy areas of interest